JanWilczek/wolf-sound-blog/_posts/podcast/2025-06-22-ilias-bergstrom.md

 ## Introduction

-Ilias Bergstrom is a software engineer, researcher, and musician from Sweden.
+Ilias Bergström is a software engineer, researcher, and musician from Sweden.
 For most of his professional career, spanning over 20 years, he has been working on, as he describes it, "time-based media software."

 In the audio programming world, this means digital audio workstations, video editors, and live audio-visual performance software.